Bradley Hall 336D

 B.A., History, Augsburg College

-John Nielsen comes to Bradley having been a member of the faculty at Loyola University of New Orleans and having taught at Columbia College, Benedictine University, and Concordia College.
-He has offered courses on Greek and Roman history, the pre-Islamic and modern Middle East, early and later Western Civilization, and pre-modern and modern World History.
-He has also been involved in several digital humanities projects, including The Persepolis Fortification Archive Project, Berkeley Prosopography Services, ORACC, and PROSOP.
+John Nielsen has been at Bradley since 2014, having previously been on the faculty at Loyola University of New Orleans.
+At Bradley he has offered courses on Greek and Roman history, the pre-Islamic and modern Middle East, early and later Western Civilization, African history, pre-modern and modern World History, and Digital Humanities.
+In 2021 he was Visiting Senior Lecturer in Assyriology at Uppsala University in Sweden.

 John’s research interests focus on the social and economic history of Babylonia in the first millennium B.C. from the Neo-Assyrian to Hellenistic periods.
 He is the author of three monographs and several peer-reviewed journal articles and book chapters.
-During his time at Bradley he has received the Stein-Fuller Notable Publication Award (2018) from the College of Liberal Arts and Sciences and the University’s Caterpillar Inc. Faculty Achievement Award for Scholarship (2018)
+During his time at Bradley, he has received the Stein-Fuller Notable Publication Award (2018) and the Claire Etaugh Teaching Award (2023) from the College of Liberal Arts and Sciences and has received the University’s Caterpillar Inc. Faculty Achievement Award for Scholarship (2018).

 - CIV 101 Western Civilization to 1600